Thomas Burrow: Professional life

-Burrow is best known for his thirty-two year tenure as Boden Professor of Sanskrit at the Oriental Institute of the University of Oxford (1944-1976).
+Burrow is best known for his thirty-two year tenure as Boden Professor of Sanskrit at the Oriental Institute of the University of Oxford (1944–1976).
 During this time he conducted research and taught several generations of Sanskrit students.
 His professional colleagues during this time included especially Richard Gombrich, Lecturer in Sanskrit from 1965, who would succeed him in the Boden Chair.

-During the War years, 1937-1944, before his appointment at Oxford, Burrow was Assistant Keeper at the British Museum, and also held an appointment at SOAS from 1938-1948.
+During the War years, 1937–1944, before his appointment at Oxford, Burrow was Assistant Keeper at the British Museum, and also held an appointment at SOAS from 1938 to 1948.
 In these years he especially worked on the grammar and literature of the Niya Prakrit documents from Central Asia preserved in the Kharoṣṭhī script.

-Also during the War, Burrow also developed a deep interest in Dravidian languages and linguistics, and during fieldwork in South India in the 1950s and 1960s, he documented two languages previously unknown to scholarship (Parji and Pengo).
+Also during the War, Burrow developed a deep interest in Dravidian languages and linguistics, and during fieldwork in South India in the 1950s and 1960s, he documented two languages previously unknown to scholarship (Parji and Pengo).
 He tackled the problem of identifying Dravidian loanwords in Sanskrit while at Annamalai University under P. S. Subrahmanya Sastri and published the Collected papers on Dravidian linguistics in 1968.
-With his American colleague Murray B. Emmeneau, Burrow published a milestone study, A Dravidian Etymological Dictionary (1966).
+With his American colleague Murray B. Emeneau, Burrow published a milestone study, A Dravidian Etymological Dictionary (1966).
 After Burrow retired, his focus for the last years of his life was to produce an expanded second edition of this work, which he achieved in 1984.

-The above account is based on the informative obituary of Burrow published in 1987.
+The above accounts are based on the informative obituary of Burrow published in 1987.